Xce-PT/nether/README.md

     mcopy boot/* c:

-At this point you have a raw image ready to flash to an SD card or thumb drive which you can extract from the container with the `docker cp` command.
+At this point you have a raw image ready to flash to an SD card or thumb drive that you can extract from the container with the `docker cp` command.
 Unfortunately since beyond this point things become less portable, and since currently I do not have access to Windows, I will leave the flashing process up to you.

 If instead you want to boot from the network, the Raspberry Pi Foundation has published [an official tutorial](https://www.raspberrypi.com/documentation/computers/remote-access.html#network-boot-your-raspberry-pi) on how to do it from another Raspberry Pi.
 There's also an option to boot from an HTTP server which you can read about in the [official bootloader configuration documentation](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#raspberry-pi-4-bootloader-configuration).